Zakirza/NLP_to_SQL/README.md

 * Generate embeddings
 * Build FAISS vector store

-Your vector DB will be saved as:
+The vector index is saved as:

 ```
 vector_store.faiss